HTTP Reverse Proxy

 http://localhost:8000in your browser; you'll see Cesanta's web page

-For more information on building TLS clients, check the TLS tutorial
+For more information on developing TLS clients, check the TLS tutorial

 How it works